Video Link: https://vimeo.com/288017209

 Testosterone protects against Multiple Sclerosis

 Testosterone may protect men from autoimmune disease

-Testosterone Therapy may reduce men’s risk of Prostrate Cancer
+Testosterone Therapy may reduce men’s risk of Prostate Cancer

 Keep reading and discover the many exciting and little-known benefits of this miraculous hormone

 Testosterone.
 The male hormone responsible for muscles, manhood, and chest hair.
 This potent hormone is also behind the male sex drive, risk-taking, courage, aggression, and a broad range of definitive masculine characteristics, both good and bad, depending on circumstances.

 But Testosterone Also Plays a Critical Role in Maintaining Men’s Health

 That’s correct.
 A recent study confirmed that total testosterone (TT) and sex-hormone-binding globulin (SHBG) add pieces to the puzzle of predicting the development of the dreaded metabolic syndrome (MetS)